codingforeveryone/READMEs/JavaScript/array-methods-overview.md

 arr[1];                             // 'b'
 ```

-## Arrays can be changed after creation
+### Arrays can be changed after creation
-Arrays are mutable, like Objects, and unlike Numbers, Strings and Booleans.
+Arrays are mutable, like other Objects, and unlike Numbers, Strings and Booleans.

 ```javascript
 var arr = ['a', 'b', 'c', 'd'];